You’re doing great with your budgeting but have some extra money left over. What do you do with leftover money when budgeting?

 You’ve done the hard work of creating a zero-based budget.
 You know exactly where your money is going and how much is left over at the end of every month.
-Sometimes, you might find there’s some extra after all bills and expenses have been paid.
+Sometimes, you might find some extra after all bills and expenses have been paid.

 Here are a few ideas:

 It’s a good idea to have an emergency cash fund.
 The amount you save should cover three-to-six months of living expenses in case of job loss, illness, etc.

 You should have a rainy-day fund to help protect yourself against unexpected expenses.